AR-sieve Bootstrap for High-dimensional Time Series: Conclusions and discussions

 \section{Conclusions and discussions}

-We apply dimension-reduction methods, such as factor models, to pursue a new approach - AR-sieve bootstrap on high-dimensional data.
-Specifically, we suggest using autocovariance to estimate the factor model and perform an AR-sieve bootstrap on the estimated factors to provide ultimate inferences on the original time series.
+\comm{We utilize factor models to effectively reduce dimensionality and capture temporal dependence, enabling the establishment of the AR-sieve bootstrap for high-dimensional time series.} Specifically, we suggest using autocovariance to estimate the factor model and performing an AR-sieve bootstrap on the estimated factors to provide the ultimate inferences on the original time series.
 Our proposed AR-sieve bootstrap methods using factor models provide valid statistical inferences on the mean statistic and maintain consistency on bootstrap estimates of spiked eigenvalues of autocovariance matrices.
-Simulation studies provide numerical evidence on the finite-sample performance of the AR-sieve bootstrap methods on high-dimensional time series following strong factor models.
-At last, we apply our methods to $\text{PM}_{10}$ data for constructing bootstrap confidence intervals for mean vector and autocovariance matrix, respectively.
+Simulation studies provide numerical evidence on the finite-sample performance of the AR-sieve bootstrap methods.
+Finally, we apply our methods to the $\text{PM}_{10}$ data to construct bootstrap confidence intervals for the mean vector and the autocovariance matrix, respectively.

-Our work is crucial as a building block of bootstrap methods for high-dimensional time series.
-We propose a low-rank model for AR-sieve bootstrap on high-dimensional stationary time series.
-There are two ways in which the present paper could be further extended: \begin{inparaenum} \item[1)] The asymptotics of the bootstrap validity on the mean statistics can be extended for weaker factor models; \item[2)] While AR-sieve bootstrap is only valid for stationary time series, alternative bootstrap methods can be considered on the factors where the dimension has been reduced. \end{inparaenum}
+Our work is crucial as a building block for bootstrap methods for high-dimensional time series.
+We propose a low-rank model for the AR-sieve bootstrap on high-dimensional stationary time series.
+There are two ways in which the present paper could be further extended: \begin{inparaenum} \item[1)] The asymptotics of the bootstrap validity on the mean statistics can be extended for weaker factor models; \item[2)] While the AR-sieve bootstrap is only valid for stationary time series, alternative bootstrap methods can be considered on the factors where the dimension has been reduced. \end{inparaenum}